mbalagot12/wwt-docs/docs/snippets/login_cvcue.md

 === "Login Step 1"

-    Provide your assigned lab/pod email address and password and clieck `Sign In`
+    Provide your assigned lab/pod email address and password and click `Sign In`

     ![Launchpad Login](../assets/images/login/01_launchpad_login.png)

 === "Login Step 2"

-    You will see the various tools tied to your tenant, this includes CVP, AGNI (NAC), and CV-CUE for wirless.
-Click into `CV-CUE (CloudVision Wifi)` tile to begin this lab.
+    You will see the various tools tied to your tenant, this includes AGNI (NAC) and CV-CUE for wireless.
+Click into `CV-CUE (CloudVision WiFi)` tile to begin this lab.

     ![Launchpad Login](../assets/images/login/login_cvcue.png)